MicrosoftDocs/learn/learn-pr/azure/create-connect-to-postgres/includes/1-introduction.md

 With PaaS, you can pass these responsibilities to Azure.
 Additionally, setting up your database to ensure high availability to another datacenter requires very little hands-on configuration or administration.

-#### More control with a flexible server
+#### More control with a Flexible Server

 Some situations will require more granular server control.
-In these instances, Azure Database for PostgreSQL can be deployed with a flexible server option.
-A flexible server gives developers more control, while retaining the automation benefits of Azure Database for PostgreSQL, without the complex operational requirements of IaaS.
+In these cases, Azure Database for PostgreSQL can be deployed with a Flexible Server option.
+Flexible Server gives developers more control, while retaining the automation benefits of Azure Database for PostgreSQL, without the complex operational requirements of IaaS.

 ### Scenario: A new kind of payment app